E4Eric/TheDuck/README.md

 - The main area is sub-divided into boxes, each having their own (similar) arrangements of words and images

 At this point we're only trying to look like a duck; what do wee need to replicate this?

+# The Core architecture
+First we'll define the main components of the architecture and we'll add extras to support behaviours (i.e. walk like a duck)
+## Display Manager
+The first requirement is to decide which low level window API we want to use.
+Note that this will likely also determine which language we'll use to write the other components in
+## Model Manager
+ This manages model operation like Load / Save as well as the main iteration based operations; Layout, Draw and Pick

+- We need a model; for now it only has to define the UI as given in the screen cap

 ## The Model
 We start with the model because *everything* starts with the model.
 IMO this should be true